Nidhi Subbaiah: Personal life

 Subbaiah married her longtime boyfriend entrepreneur Lavesh Khairajani in 2017 in Coorg, Karnataka.
 They were divorced in 2018.

 Career

 She first ventured into modelling, appearing in various television commercials, with Fair & Lovely being the most notable, through which she landed her first acting assignment.
 She made her acting debut with Abhimani in 2009, which did not fare well at the box office.
 She has also acted in Suri's Anna Bond that features her alongside Puneeth Rajkumar and Priyamani.
 The film did fairly well at the box office.
-She will be making a special appearance in Poornima Mohan's School Days.
+She then made a special appearance in Poornima Mohan's School Days.
 Nidhi's first Bollywood outing was Oh My God, which starred Akshay Kumar.
-She had a cameo in the movie.
-Nidhi's first Bollywood movie as a leading actress was Ajab Gazabb Love, where she co-stars with Jackky Bhagnani.
+She had a small role in the movie.
+Nidhi's first Bollywood movie as a leading actress was Ajab Gazabb Love, where she co-stars with Jackky Bhagnani and then went on to star in many more films.